 I was devastated when I learned that ‘Eye Candy’ wouldn’t be returning for a second season.
 The show was one of my favorite new shows of the season.
 In my ode to ‘Eye Candy,’ I’m going to tell you why the show deserved a second chance.

 I’m not joking, my Monday nights revolved around Eye Candy.
 As the 22-year-old fangirl that I am, I became obsessed with the show instantly.
-I pretty much watch and love everything on MTV, so it wasn’t hard to hook me in.
+I pretty much watch and love everything on MTV, so it wasn’t hard to reel me in.
 After a crazy, open-ended finale and a rollercoaster season, Eye Candy was one of those shows that really needed a second season.
 Lindy’s (Victoria Justice) story was just beginning, as well as her relationship with Tommy (Casey Deidrick).
 Mourn with me, Tindy shippers.

 I’ve spent years watching Law & Order: SVU and CSI reruns, so I jumped at the chance to watch an action-packed, terrifying thriller for the younger generation.
-Eye Candy had everything I wanted in a TV show — suspense, romance, actual eye candy and an unnervingly realistic scare factor.
+Eye Candy had everything I wanted in a TV show — suspense, romance, actual eye candy, and an unnervingly realistic scare factor.

 I’ve never been on Tinder, but my naturally paranoid self will never be venturing into online dating apps after watching Eye Candy.
 The Flirtual killer scared. the. pants. off. me.
 I’m a single girl in New York City, and this show had me looking over my shoulder in the best way.
 I spent 10 episodes wondering who the Flirtual killer was.